History of air traffic control in the United Kingdom: Training

+International Aeradio opened a controller school in West London in 1958, the largest of its kind, in the world.
+From 1966 this trained all Swiss controllers, for Radio Suisse.

 In the early 1960s, both military and civil radar operators were trained at a joint school at RAF Sopley.
+Sopley had the joint radar school from October 1960.
+Sopley remained jointly-run until December 1970, when only military personnel were trained.
+Sopley closed as radar school around August 1972.

 Around sixty countries would send ATC trainees to the College of Air Traffic Control (CATC) in Dorset, including Eastern Europe.
+Training was for three years, requiring 5 O-levels and 2 A-levels.
+Around 15% were female.

-The Central Air Traffic Control School trained military ATC personnel from 1963; the first women ATC trainees began later in 1963.
+The Central Air Traffic Control School RAF trained military ATC personnel from 1963; the first women ATC trainees began later in 1963.
+In 1984 Shawbury had 250 trainees a year, on a 17-week course.

 Aircraft movements

 There were 372,000 aircraft movements in the UK in 1960, 480,000 in 1962, and 610,000 by 1969.